Requesting NTPC Service

 Renovating Your Home

 If you are planning to change or replace the electrical wiring in your home, you need to plan ahead.
-You will need an electrical inspection permit from the Department of Public Works & Services, before NTPC can reconnect your power.
+The first thing you need to do is fill out a Request for Service and send it to our Service Desk.
+Our Service Desk will be able to work with you to get yourself reconnected.
+You will also require an electrical inspection permit from the Department of Public Works & Services.
 If you've hired a certified electrical contractor, they can obtain this permit for you.
-However, you might face delays because both the inspector and NTPC crews have other scheduled priorities, or they might need time for travel to your community.
-A certified contractor can arrange for temporary service until the inspector checks your connections.
+Remember, it is always better to contact us early and get a Request for Service filled out so we can minimize delays related to the inspector requirements and/or NTPC scheduling priorities.
+Also, a certified contractor can arrange for temporary service until the inspector checks your electrical system and NTPC resources are available to perform a permanent connection.

 Also see: Other Business Services